davidben/tls-trust-expressions/pki-transition-strategies.md

 * Bandwidth costs of cross-signs multiply.
 In any case where the server sends all cross-signs, the cost will be prohibitively expensive in a post-quantum PKI.
 * Robust X.509 [path-building](https://www.rfc-editor.org/rfc/rfc4158.html) is needed with non-linear PKI topologies, but this is not reliably implemented.
 This makes it difficult for a server to rely on it in the older clients that would need the intermediates.
 * [Abridged certificates](https://datatracker.ietf.org/doc/draft-ietf-tls-cert-abridge/) do not address the problem.
-As of writing, [draft-01](https://www.ietf.org/archive/id/draft-ietf-tls-cert-abridge-01.html) is a point-in-time snapshot and advantages incumbents in the PKI.
+As of writing, [draft-01](https://www.ietf.org/archive/id/draft-ietf-tls-cert-abridge-01.html) is a point-in-time snapshot and advantages incumbents in the PKI, and thus discourages this and other PKI transitions.
 * A hypothetical alternate intermediate compression scheme would have several costs.
 The set now contains cross-signs scaling with the number of root programs.
 Moreover, the older clients, who will not have the updated intermediate set, must be sent all cross-signs, not just the one applicable to them.
 This cost is prohibitively high in a post-quantum PKI.

 As above, a trust expressions version of this solution does not scale with the number of cross-signs and has no significant fan-out costs.
 By negotiating the actual trust anchors, the server can send only the particular cross-sign needed, or no cross-sign at all if none is needed.
 Clients that directly trust the new CA do not need to retain a copy of any cross-sign locally.